raghu-achukola/wbquadball/README.md

 * Created a deploy/ folder which will host shell scripts to deploy code upon merge
 * deploy_lambdas.sh currently uploads the lone lambda to S3 and updates the Lambda function
 * Modify GHA workflow on merge to main runs deploy_lambdas.sh

+Inc 5:
+* Create method that yields each possession block in a stats worksheet
+* Create method that yields each StatSheetPossession object
+* NOTE: tech debt incurred, testing not complete for generator objects as framework for storing data/fixtures for unit tests not present